 5.7.
-The AMS 2019 survey indicates that Dorset is largely self-sufficient in land-won sand and gravel, but does import from Devon (up to approximately 70,000 tonnes), from Hampshire (up to approximately 140,000 tonnes) and from BCP Council (the latter would comprise aggregates from Hurn Court Farm Extension travelling into Dorset .
-Although not recorded in this survey, it is expected that BCP would (in addition to production from Hurn Court Farm Extension) also import sand and gravel from quarries Dorset, and it is expected from Hampshire as well (particularly when Roeshot in Hampshire begins production).
+The AMS 2019 survey indicates that Dorset is largely self-sufficient in land-won sand and gravel, but does import from Devon (up to approximately 70,000 tonnes), from Hampshire (up to approximately 140,000 tonnes) and from BCP Council.
+Although not recorded in this survey, BCP would import much of its sand and gravel from Dorset, and it is expected from Hampshire as well.

-6. Monitoring Separate Poole Formation and River Terrace Aggregate Landbanks
+Monitoring Separate Poole Formation and River Terrace Aggregate Landbanks

-- 6.1.
+- 5.8.
 As required by Policy AS2 of the Minerals Strategy 2014 the Mineral Planning Authority monitors separate landbanks for Poole Formation and River Terrace aggregate.
-This is done through monitoring sales from quarries which produce primarily one type of aggregate or the other. - 6.2.
-As shown in Table 3, at the end of 2021 reserves of Poole Formation were 6.4 mt and River Terrace were 4.8 mt.
-Approximately 0.85 mt of Poole Formation sand (68% of total sales), and approximately 0.39 mt of River Terrace (32% of total sales) aggregate, were sold in 2021. - 6.3.
-The ten year average sales figures from 2012 to 2021 are 0.89 mtpa for Poole Formation and 0.49 mtpa for River Terrace.
-If these sales figures are applied to the reserve figures, they indicate that both the Poole Formation and the River Terrace landbank figures are in excess of 7 years.
+This is done through monitoring sales from quarries which produce primarily one type of aggregate or the other. - 5.9.
+As shown in Table 3, at the end of 2022 reserves of Poole Formation were 5.9 mt and River Terrace were 4.5 mt.
+Approximately 0.77 mt of Poole Formation sand (63% of total sales), and approximately 0.44 mt of River Terrace (37% of total sales) aggregate, were sold in 2022. - 5.10.
+The ten year average sales figures from 2013 to 2022 are 0.87 mtpa for Poole Formation and 0.48 mtpa for River Terrace.
+If these sales figures are applied to the reserve figures, they indicate that while the River Terrace landbank remains well above 7 years, the Poole Formation landbank has slipped below 7 years.

-Poole Formation: 6.4 mt (reserves) / 0.89 mt (10 year average to 2021) = 7.2 years
+Poole Formation: 5.9 mt (reserves) / 0.87 mt (10 year average to 2022) = 6.8 years

-River Terrace: 4.8 mt (reserves) / 0.49 mt (10 year average to 2021) = 9.8 years
+River Terrace: 4.5 mt (reserves) / 0.48 mt (10 year average to 2022) = 9.4 years